redhat-developer/app-services-cli/docs/commands/rhoas_connector_update.md

 ### Options

 ```
-      --kafka-id string       ID of of the namespace in which you want to deploy the Connectors instance
+      --kafka-id string       ID of the namespace in which you want to deploy the Connectors instance
-      --name string           Override the name of the Connectors instance (the default name is the name specified in the connector configuration file.)
+      --name string           Override the name of the Connectors instance (the default name is the name specified in the connector configuration file)
       --namespace-id string   ID of of the Kafka instance that you want the Connectors instance to use
   -o, --output string         Specify the output format.
 Choose from: "json", "yaml", "yml"
 ```